Birkhoff's Theorem and Uniqueness: A Peek Beyond General Relativity: Introduction

 Even after a century of its inception, Einstein's theory of General Relativity (GR) remains the most successful classical framework for describing gravitational phenomena across a vast range of length scales.
 The predictions of GR have been extensively validated using both classical tests and modern observations --- spanning over solar system tests to the unprecedented precision offered by cosmological surveys~\cite{Will:2014kxa}.
 Lately, these tests involve the state-of-the-art gravitational wave detections by the LIGO-Virgo-KAGRA (LVK) collaboration~\cite{Discovery, PEGW150914, TOGGW150914, GWOSC-3, LIGOScientific:2020tif, Cahillane:2022pqm} and shadow observations by the Event Horizon Telescope (EHT) collaboration~\cite{Akiyama:2019cqa, EHT-1}.
 In light of these remarkable developments, significant efforts have been put to investigate possible deviations from GR solutions, particularly from the Schwarzschild paradigm, which has been widely used in both classical and modern tests of GR to model spacetime outside spherically symmetric objects when rotational effects are negligible~\cite{Will:2014kxa}.
 These investigations are critical as they probe the limits of GR and explore the potential for new physics in extreme gravity environments where deviations from standard GR solutions might become detectable.

 The wide-ranging applications of the Schwarzschild metric are primarily supported by two important facts.
 Firstly, understanding a spherically symmetric solution like Schwarzschild provides valuable input for finding more realistic rotating solutions.
 Indeed, there exist well-defined techniques, such as the Newman-Janis algorithm~\cite{Newman:1965tw}, to construct rotating solutions from spherically symmetric ones.
 Secondly, one of the most important results in GR, namely Birkhoff's theorem, establishes the uniqueness of Schwarzschild solution outside a spherically symmetric object~\cite{jebsen1921allgemeinen, birkhoff}.
-In addition to its foundational role, Birkhoff's theorem has profound observational consequences.
-For example, along with the regularity of the spacetime at the centre, it implies that the metric inside an empty spherical cavity must be the Minkowski.
-Moreover, Birkhoff's theorem claims the absence of time-dependent vacuum solutions outside a star due to its spherical pulsations.
+In addition to its foundational role, Birkhoff's theorem has profound theoretical and observational consequences.
+For example, along with the regularity of the spacetime at the centre, it implies that the metric inside an empty spherical cavity must be the Minkowski\footnote{In the case of a star, however, the internal solution can be found by prescribing a matter-energy tensor.
+For example, one such well-known solution is the Schwarzschild internal solution with static spherically symmetric perfect fluid inside a star~\cite{Hawking:1973uf}.}.
+Moreover, in GR, Birkhoff's theorem claims the absence of time-dependent vacuum solutions outside a star due to its spherical pulsations.
 Hence, such pulsations cannot alter the exterior metric from that of Schwarzschild, thereby producing no gravitational radiation.